Frequently Asked Questions

 Modalities NDs use include but are not limited to: Clinical Nutrition, Botanical/Herbal Medicine, Dietary Supplements, Stress Management and Prevention, Exercise therapeutics, Lifestyle Counseling and Coaching.

-As a practitioner of both Western and complementary medicine, and 24 years under my belt of integrative medical practice in Portland, I can consult on just about everything that a primary care physician would treat.
-When I am doing online consultations I cannot formally diagnose or prescribe but for the most part I am able to address whatever concerns you have with educational coaching and consulting.
+As a practitioner of both Western and complementary medicine, and 25 years under my belt of integrative medical practice in Portland, I can consult on just about everything that a primary care physician would treat.
+When I am doing online consultations I cannot formally diagnose or prescribe but for the most part I am able to support you in addressing whatever concerns you have with educational coaching and consulting.

 The following is an abbreviated list of conditions that I have helped people address with great success: